Lectric XPeak 2.0 Review | The Fat Tire Value King?

 Lectric XPeak 2.0 Review: Speed Test

 Lectric’s PWR+ programming is unique to them—it blends elements of both cadence and torque sensors.
-If the cranks are moving, you’re getting some power.
+As long as the cranks are moving, the motor delivers some power.
 But the harder you push, the more it gives back.
 It’s a hybrid system I’ve really come to appreciate, especially on a big, heavy, fat bike like this.
 It smooths out the ride, making it easier to get going than a typical torque sensor while still offering a much more natural feel than a pure cadence system.

 That small gripe aside, the rest of the PAS levels felt fairly well-spaced and purposeful.
-Even where PAS 4 and 5 are fairly close together on flat ground, you can still feel a difference when riding up hills, which keeps both levels useful.
+Even where PAS 4 and 5 are fairly close together on flat ground, I could still feel a difference when riding up hills, which kept both levels useful.

-Overall, it was definitely more good than bad.
+Overall, the XPeak’s Speed Test performance was definitely more good than bad.
 The motor is seriously quiet—something that’s not always the case with heavy, fat-tire bikes that tend to strain motors and generate more noise.
-But even at higher top speeds, the XPeak 2.0 stayed surprisingly quiet.
+But even at higher top speeds, the XPeak 2.0 stayed surprisingly hushed.

 It also handled impressively well at top speeds.
 Many e-bikes start to rattle or feel unstable when pushed close to 30 mph, but the XPeak 2.0 stayed solid as a rock.

-The geo of the bike sits between relaxed and aggressive, so it feels comfortable to ride on the daily and is something you can play with and enjoy in the dirt.
+The geometry of the bike strikes a balance between relaxed and aggressive, making it comfortable to ride to work daily while also feeling suitable for playing in the dirt.

 While I’m not a fan of bar-based battery readouts, the display is large and easy to read.

-The 8-speed drivetrain is appropriately geared so you can climb hills and help pedal all the way up to 28 mph.
+The 8-speed drivetrain is appropriately geared, allowing you to climb hills and pedal at speeds of up to 28 mph.

 Lectric XPeak 2.0 Review: Range Test